 William Peace University’s online programs are specifically designed for adult learners.
-They come in fully online and hybrid options, and they’re accelerated so that students can start getting the most of their degrees as quickly as possible.
-Studies here are flexible and straightforward at the same time, leaving out the guesswork that can sometimes come with online learning.
-With every option from marketing to nursing, William Peace University is one of the best online colleges in North Carolina.
+We offer online, evening, and hybrid options, that are accelerated so that students can quickly attain their degree and continue career success.
+Programs are flexible and straightforward with the goal of accommodating an active adult that needs to maintain a work-life balance.
+With a variety of degree option from marketing to nursing, William Peace University is one of the best online colleges in North Carolina.

 9. University of North Carolina at Wilmington